 The defense attorney may appear friendly to witnesses during cross examination.
-This may lull the witness into becoming overly familiar with defense counsel or appear to be less than professional.
+This may lull the witness into becoming overly familiar with defense counsel or appearing to be less than professional.
 Additionally, if the defense attorney speaks softly or in a friendly tone and manner, the witness will often do the same.
 This technique is called mirroring.
 As a result, the witness may not speak up, the jurors may not hear the testimony, and as a result, the testimony will be less effective.

-(l) Twisting Prior Testimony
+(1) Twisting Prior Testimony

-The defense attorney may attempt to restate a witness' testimony, and in doing so, misstate it.
+The defense attorney may restate a witness's testimony, and in doing so, misstate it.
 In such cases, listen very carefully when the defense attorney starts with the question "You stated earlier...."
-Do not presume that the defense counsel will portray the prior testimony accurately and in many cases, may intentionally misstate the testimony.
+Do not presume that the defense counsel will portray the prior testimony accurately.
+In many cases, defense counsel may intentionally misstate the testimony.
 If prior testimony has been misstated, it is incumbent on the witness to say so.